[WEBINAR] A Recipe for Award-Winning Online Community Engagement Featuring SCAG

 A: [From Dave] I apologize for not being able to provide more in-depth information about MetroQuest due to the educational nature of this session.
-The best person is Derek Warburton at MetroQuest (by email to firstname.lastname@example.org, or toll free phone: 1 855-215-0186.
+The best person is Derek Warburton at MetroQuest (by email to email@example.com, or toll free phone: 1 855-215-0186.
 Derek will be pleased to make sure you get the information you need.
-In the meantime, here are two quick videos to give you a better sense of the software and some short client interviews recorded at this year’s National APA Conference.
+In the meantime, here is a quick video to give you a better sense of the software.

 Q: I’m curious to hear if any of your case studies featured the topic of zoning codes.

 A: [From Dave] I showed the following zoning project that used MetroQuest during the Q&A in the webinar and promised to share the link so you could play around with it yourself.
 Here it is: https://bensenvillezoningdemo1.metroquest.com/.
 Since MetroQuest is essentially a library of screen types that can be mixed and matched and tailored to meet the needs of a variety of projects it’s not possible to show all the possible combinations.
 If there are specific project types that you’d like to see Derek (contact info above) would be happy to provide examples that could give you some interesting ideas.